bitmovin/bitmovin-player-react-native/CONTRIBUTING.md

 - Make sure all guidelines are followed
 - Make sure your branch is free of merge conflicts

-## TypeScript Code Style

-- Follow the `eslint` rules (`yarn lint`).
-They are inforced automatically via a pre-commit git hook.
-- Always add return values to functions (even if `void`)
-- No unused imports
-- Public functions should be documented with a description that explains _what_ it does
-- Every code block that does not obviously explain itself should be commented with an explanation of _why_ and _what_ it does

 ## Development workflow

 To get started with the project, run `yarn bootstrap` in the root directory to install the required dependencies for each package and cocoapods dependencies for the example app: